 37 rue de la Bûcherie, Paris

-Shakespeare & Company, located across from the Notre Dame in Paris, specializes in English books, second-hand books and plenty of French flare.
+Shakespeare & Company, located across from Notre Dame Cathedral in Paris, specializes in English books, second-hand books and plenty of French flare.
 This is the bookstore where Julia Childs searches for a French cookbook written in English.

 Armageddon (1998)